 When I looked up “gluten-free snickerdoodles” most were made with a gluten-free flour blend and loaded with butter and white sugar.
 Not exactly healthy… a good reminder that gluten-free or vegan doesn’t automatically mean something is healthy!

-In this recipe, I used almond flour and oat flour which are a major upgrade.
-They’re packed with protein, fiber and healthy fats.
+In this recipe, I used almond flour and oat flour which are major upgrades.
+They’re naturally packed with protein, fiber and healthy fats.
 Almonds and oats vs. white flour or potato?
 I’ll take the almonds and oats any day.

 One ingredient that almost all snickerdoodle recipes call for is cream of tartar!
 If your brain is anything like mine, cream of tartar makes you think of tartar sauce or something tart… just me?!
 But really, cream of tartar is a dry powder that comes from fermenting grapes into wine.
 You can find it in the spice aisle near the baking soda and baking powder.